LolVogy1/Wheel-of-TH/README.md

 # Wheel-of-TH
-A program to create a random Fire Emblem: Three Houses lineup
+A program to create a random Fire Emblem: Three Houses lineup .

-The program decides what route to play and generates your lineup accordingly
+The program decides what route to play and generates your lineup accordingly.

 Rules:

 The default setting uses the units from your house and gives a random advanced/special/master class to each unit.

 Units can only be given classes they can actually use (males can't be given falcon knight, for example).